stefior/focus-indicator/README.md

 - Works by modifying the current element's focused styles
 - The indicator will sometimes end up partly or fully covered up by other elements, but it can be less intrusive

-Settings for either mode:
-- Force opacity (default: off) - Makes the focused element fully visible if it was hidden using opacity
-    - Note: This won't affect elements hidden by other means

 Overlay Mode settings:
+- Indicator color mode
+    - Solid (default) - The outline will be either solid black or solid white
+    - Hybrid - The outline will be a black and white inversion of whatever is directly behind each individual portion of it
 - Outline width (default: 4px) - Adjust the thickness of the outline
 - Outline offset (default: 1px) - Set how much space there is between the element and the outline
 - Use transition between focused elements (default: off) - Animates focus shifts for better visual tracking
 - Use "On Element" mode for text input elements (default: on) - The overlay may cover text while typing in certain text input elements, mainly in online code editors, so "On Element" mode can be used for just those elements instead

+Settings for either mode:
+- Force opacity (default: on) - Makes the focused element fully visible if it was hidden using opacity
+    - Note: This won't affect elements hidden by other means